HarryPaniccc/DnD/World of Helodaria/Uldronos Council.md

 The founding nobility of house Sirkon is one intentionally shrouded in ambiguity.
 King Sirkon, now nearing his 11th century of age, has taken great measures to ensure that his true nature is left unknown.
 He has fathered a single son in all his thousand years of ruling, the mother of which is unknown to anyone but him.
 He subtly pursues his own dark goals in his great castle in the centre of the Kingdom, watched over by his royal guard.

 - King Sirkon.
-1500 years old.
+1500+ years old.
 Lich.
 He has lived his life pretending to be his own heir, keeping up the illusion that the royal line of Sirikonos has been continued naturally.
-Using his powerful arcane magic he GOALS????

-**